3xionDev/n-docs/file_guide.md

 player.js - Contains the properties, abilities, and logic for `m.` It is recommended not to change this file unless you know what you're doing and have it backed up.

-powerup.js - Contains the logic for lasting effects as caused by tech, such as
+powerup.js - Contains the logic for lasting effects as caused by tech, such as the determinism damage boost and the like.

+simulation.js - Defines the logic for the game loop, as well as some miscellaneous animations like the lightning animation.

+spawn.js - Contains the logic for the mob spawning functions such as `spawn.randomMob()`

+tech.js - Contains every tech in the game as well as their respective logic functions.
+Edit this file if you want to add custom tech or change the effects of an existing tech.